EugeneSvetlakov/HackerU-Python-Projects/Lesson11/my_scapy.md

 pip install --pre scapy[complite]
 ### Platform-specific instructions
 sudo apt-get install tcpdump

+## scapy in python:
+import scapy.all as scapy

 ## discover the Scapy layers and protocols
 explore()
 ## Type help() for interactive help, or help(object) for help about object.